cloudnativenow/heracles-docs/docs/2.0/workshop-installation-guide.md

 ## Optimize your NOW Instance for the Workshop

 1. Login to your NOW Instance as an Administrator

+1. Set your `Profile Time Zone` accordingly (e.g. `US\Eastern`)

+   > NOTE: Log out and back in to make sure your `Profile Time Zone` is set correctly.
+Failure to do so will adversly affect the workshop and using basic HLA functions like searching and finding log entries...

 1. Navigate to **Health Log Analytics > Health Log Analytics Administration > System Properties** and set the following properties:

    | Property Name                                            | Value | Default Value |